Rebalancing requests are a special type of distribution orders.

 - REBALANCING_BURNOUT_THRESHOLD = 90.The rebalancing request quantity should not be less than 90 days of forecasted consumption.

-- The two rebalancing requests proposed by the tool are for parts having unit cost of 75 and 300, therefore more than parameter REBALANCING_PART_COST_THRESHOLD value (All-surface tennis shoes, Novak racket).
+The three rebalancing requests proposed by the tool are for parts having unit cost of 20, 75 and 300, therefore more than parameter REBALANCING_PART_COST_THRESHOLD value (Tennis tee-shirt long sleeves, All-surface tennis shoes, Novak racket).

-- The two rebalancing requests proposed by the tool are for a total cost of 1425 and 34200, therefore more than parameter REBALANCING_TOTAL_COST_THRESHOLD value.
+The three rebalancing requests proposed by the tool are for a total cost of 1140, 1725 and 34200, therefore more than parameter REBALANCING_TOTAL_COST_THRESHOLD value.

 Important: The quantity of a rebalancing request is equal to (onhand - safety stock - reorder quantity) but a rebalancing request will only be generated if onhand >= safety stock + reorder quantity + burnout quantity.